 Difficult is the Road to Life The Parable of the Sower

-What is the gospel of Christ?
+What is the gospel of Christ or the plan of salvation?
 There is not a more important subject to study than the Biblical plan of salvation.
 In fact, there is not even a close second among all the many topics that have been taught over the centuries.
 Though the term salvation can be used in different ways, here it refers to deliverance from damnation in the fires of hell.
 This is the only way this important term will be used in this teaching.

 Of all the major religious leaders, the one and only reliable spiritual authority is the Lord Jesus.
 All others were/are counterfeits and therefore have dangerously misled their following.
 This list includes Buddha, Mohammed, Confucius, Zoroaster, Dalai Lama, the Pope, etc.